 *Recognition of Prior Learning

-IPSQA can provide Recognition of Prior Learning (RPL) for the IPSQA Moderation Course for those holding one of the following:
+IPSQA can provide Recognition of Prior Learning (RPL) for the IPSQA Integrated Assessment Design and Moderation Course for those holding one of the following groups:

-- Unit Standard 11551 Moderate Assessment/Quality Assure Assessment (any version)
+• Unit Standard 11551 Moderate Assessment/Quality Assure Assessment AND Unit Standard 11552 Design Assessment.

 A fee may apply for the above.
 RPL is not available for the IPSQA Assessor or Administrator courses.